poblouin/readme-jokes/README.md

 - Fork this repository.
 - Deploy on your own [Vercel](https://vercel.com/) instance.
+  - You can use `npm run start:dev` to run an instance on your localhost.
 - See [issues](https://github.com/ABSphreak/readme-jokes/issues) that need help.
 - Open a [PR](https://github.com/ABSphreak/readme-jokes/pulls), if you solve something.
 - Got some idea?
 Just open an [issue](https://github.com/ABSphreak/readme-jokes/issues/new).